-rolled over and lay on his stomach, propping his head up with his elbows.
+rc man shifted from his squatting position to a sitting one, and then led over and lay on his stomach, propping his head up with his lows.
 He sniffed the fragrance of the damp earth.
-There was a pink After the evening meal, Raman sat quietly on the doorstep where his father had sat the night before, leaning back against the rough wooden frame and watching the sky.
+There was a pink •••• fa fr ter the evening meal, Raman sat quietly on the doorstep where his her had sat the night before, leaning back against the rough wooden me and watching the sky.
 It was clear, with a chill wind blowing.
-The first stars
+The st stars